-182 TEACHING IN A DIVERSE SOCIETY
+182 TEACHING IN A DIVERSE SOCIETY 3 UNITS

-This course is designed to help students become teachers who can explore and address diversity in ways that enhance the development of children in early childhood environments.
-The course addresses attitudes and behaviors toward children and adults in the areas of culture, race, gender, age and abilities.
-The course will also address the development of anti-biased curriculum as well as the analysis of the classroom environment for culturally relevant and diverse materials and resources, as well as highlighting developmental issues and advocacy.
-104
+Designed to assist students in becoming teachers who can explore and address diversity in ways that enhance the development of children in early childhood environments.
+The course addresses attitudes and behaviors toward children and adults in the areas of culture, race, gender, age and abilities etc. This course will also address the development of anti-biased curriculum as well as the analysis of the classroom environment for culturally relevant and diverse materials and resources, as well as highlighting developmental issues and advocacy.